MORE ABOUT ME

 In my own personal and professional journey of grief and loss, depression, anxiety, and shame, I began to recognize the importance of our emotional experience in self-awareness, healing and the ability to be our authentic selves and live our best lives.
 Instead of pathologizing symptoms as needing to be fixed, I view them as non-verbal communication that can be addressed from a place of curiosity and self-compassion.

 This paradigm shift is both challenging and rewarding.
 In my personal and professional experience, I have found that working with our underlying emotions, even those that are difficult, can help us understand the 'heart' of our emotional experience and unlock the potential of connection, creativity, compassion and confidence that is already within all of us.
 It can empower us to rediscover and live our strong, whole, and authentic selves.

-Masters of Counselling (Morling College), specialising in Relationship and Couple Counselling
+Masters of Counselling (Morling College), specialising in Relationship Counselling

 Prepare-Enrich facilitator (a pre-marriage and marriage enrichment course)